 There are 2 ways an individual can purchase their insurance.
 They can go to a direct writer or reach out to an independent insurance agent.
 A direct writer sells policies for only one insurance company, opposed to independent agents who work with a variety of insurance companies.
-Examples of direct writers include GEICO, Progressive, State Farm and All State.
+Examples of direct writers include GEICO, Progressive, State Farm and Allstate.
 These carriers do a great job marketing themselves, but their DIY-model can often leave their client hanging.
 While their ads may be entertaining, and who doesn’t get a chuckle from Flo or a talking lizard, how do these companies perform when their clients need them?
 What sets them apart from each other?
-Is one company better that any other?
-Will the coverage and service meetyour needs?
+Is one company better than any other?
+Will the coverage and service meet your needs?

 A direct writer issues a policy to only one company.
-There is no means of competition, you have only one company to chose from.
+There is no means of competition, you have only one company to choose from.
 If the rates increase from one year to the next, the direct writer has no options (or reason) to move you to a more competitive carrier.
-People buy insurance because if they have a claim they want to be made whole.
-Direct writers work for the insurance company, and balance those interests against the client’s when it come to settling a claim.
+People buy insurance because if they have a claim, they want to be made whole.
+Direct writers work for the insurance company and balance those interests against the client’s when it comes to settling a claim.

 Most people can only truly appreciate the value of their insurance when they need to use it, when they have had a claim.
 Unlike a direct writer your independent agent works on your behalf at the time of a claim to ensure things are resolved in a timely positive fashion.